Greater Manchester Police, Fire and Crime Panel: History

 In June 2020 the panel was given oversight of the Greater Manchester Combined Authority's fire and rescue functions and was renamed from the Greater Manchester Police and Crime Panel to the Greater Manchester Police, Fire and Crime panel.

 Membership

-The panel is made up of one councillor from each local authority in Greater Manchester who sit alongside two additional independent members that have been co-opted because of their relevant skills, knowledge and experience.
+The panel is made up of one councillor from each local authority in Greater Manchester who sit alongside at least two additional independent members that have been co-opted because of their relevant skills, knowledge and experience.
+However the panel also may co-opt additional councillors, with the agreement of the secretary of state as to the number of additional members, to ensure that the political make-up of the panel reflects the political make-up of the local authorities as a whole.

-As of January 2022 the panel's members are: